cmu-mars/cmu-robotics/documents/p2-cp1.md

 - A (no perturbation, no adaptation, no PM)
 - B (perturbation, no adaptation, no PM)
-- C (perturbation, adaptation, a static PM for discharge/charge, while planner uses a different static PM): the challenge with inaccurate model
+- B' (perturbation, adaptation, a static PM for discharge/charge, while planner uses a different static PM): the challenge with inaccurate model
-- D (perturbation, adaptation, a PM will be specified by LL and planner uses a learned PM): the challenge with a learned model
+- C (perturbation, adaptation, a PM will be specified by LL and planner uses a learned PM): the challenge with a learned model